 - Congenital nystagmus

-Contact a Social Security Disability Lawyer for Help
+Contact a Social Security Disability Lawyer in Ohio for Help

 Determining whether your physical condition will allow you to receive social security disability benefits can be a difficult task.
 Hiring a Cleveland disability lawyer like Liner Legal will allow you to focus on your health and recovery while we do the heavy lifting with the SSA.